-To achieve STIP's goals, SLFRF funding will be used to add a travel lane in each direction of I-26 toward the existing median to expand the roadway from four lanes to six lanes, while incorporating median safety improvements and cable guardrail installation as is displayed in Figure 7 (above).
-Additionally, the I-26 and SC 27 interchange and ramps will be reconstructed at the southernmost point of Mile Marker 187.
+To achieve STIP's goals, SLFRF funding is being used to add a travel lane in each direction of I-26 toward the existing median to expand the roadway from four lanes to six lanes, while incorporating median safety improvements and cable guardrail installation (Figure 12).
+Additionally, the I-26 and SC 27 interchange and ramps will be reconstructed at the southernmost point of exit 187.

-SCDOT plans to incorporate widening and improvement recommendations to meet community goals such as safety and resilience.
-For instance, this project will assist with managing rainwater and stormwater runoff by increasing drainage along the route.
-Drainage enhancements combined with median safety improvements will accommodate the increase in impervious surface expansion.
+Additionally, SCDOT plans to incorporate widening and improvement recommendations to meet community goals such as safety and resilience.
+For